-Lost in a superficial world of materialism and social status—and ashamed of her Latino heritage—seventeen-year-old Adelita Noé is loved by two young men, two men separated by a hundred years and vastly different stations in life.
+Lost in a superficial world of materialism and social status—and ashamed of her Latino heritage—17-year-old Adelita Noé is loved by two young men, two men separated by a hundred years and vastly different stations in life.
 One man owns little more than the shirt on his back.
 The other, a poet at heart, is heir to a vast fortune.

 Voices of the Locusts